 (1)

-where: | a | [m] | – width of the slit |
+where: | a | [m] | – slit width |

 λ | [m] | – wavelength | |

-α | [°; rad] | – the angle (direction) for which the given minimum occurs | |
+α | [°; rad] | – angle (direction) at which the given minimum occurs | |

-k | – an integer except zero (for k = 0 the main bending maximum occurs!) – read Note 2 |
+k | – an integer other than zero (for k = 0 the main bending maximum occurs!) – see Note 2 |

 The maxima then occur between the given minima – marked in white in Figure 1 and with the given values of k (so-called orders of maxima).